evanbones/magic-folder/README.md

 # Magic Folder (Image & PDF Automation)

 This container automates **image cropping/background removal** and **OCR processing for PDFs**.
-It is designed to run using **Docker Desktop for Windows** with the **WSL 2 backend**, accessing files directly from the network share via a Linux mount.

 ## Features